 When a company purchases GO2 for a partial or full years’ worth of electricity consumption, the company’s purchase will set into motion multiple investments in new renewable energy production.

-“After the ECOHZ Foundation loan has been repaid from the income of the renewable power plant that was financed, the ECOHZ Foundation will once again lend the money ASML contributed to other renewable energy projects in need of financing.
+“After the Ecohz Foundation loan has been repaid from the income of the renewable power plant that was financed, the Ecohz Foundation will once again lend the money ASML contributed to other renewable energy projects in need of financing.
 Based on the current financing models we are using, ASML’s single decision will result in the building of other renewable energy power plants in the future.
 We extrapolate that this system will by 2030 generate around 67 GWh.
-Sandvik is an example of how companies can easily contribute to renewable energy production and participate in the global energy transition,” says Tom Lindberg, Managing Director of ECOHZ.
+Sandvik is an example of how companies can easily contribute to renewable energy production and participate in the global energy transition,” says Tom Lindberg, CEO at Ecohz.